Cloghan Castle (County Cork): History

 The Irish name of the castle, An Clochán, means "stony place".
 The settlement of Baile an Oileain to the east of the Lough may have its origins as the sept land associated with the castle.

 The castle was owned by the O'Driscoll family, who, during the mediaeval period, were one of the richest in Ireland.
 The castle became the seat of the O'Driscoll family by 1629, when Sir Fineen O'Driscoll, family chief since 1573, moved there, having leased Baltimore Castle to Sir Thomas Crooke.
 Sir Fineen died at Cloghan Castle shortly afterwards.
 The castle was probably abandoned following the chief's death, as it disappears from the historic record.

-Cloghan Castle is probably the one referred to in the 17th-century Pacata Hibernia as a hotbed of rebellion during the reign of Elizabeth I, rather than the one of the same name at Lissangle, which belonged to the Coppinger family, who were loyal to Elizabeth.
+Cloghan Castle is probably the one referred to in the 17th-century Pacata Hibernia as a hotbed of rebellion during the reign of Elizabeth I, rather than the castle of the same name at Lissangle, which belonged to the Coppinger family, who were loyal to Elizabeth.
 The castle collapsed in the mid-19th century.
 Folklore states that it was due to the barking of the ghost of black dog that haunted the tower, though it is likely that the poor quality mortar used in its construction led to the collapse.
 Also in folklore the castle is said to have been the home of a legendary king with the ears of a donkey.

 The remains were drawn by George Victor Du Noyer in February 1853, his pencil sketch is now in the collection of the Royal Society of Antiquaries of Ireland.
 W. B. Yeats also sketched there in the summer of 1919.